hotosm/osm-fieldwork/docs/externaldata.md

 For the external file to load properly in ODK Collect, any tags and values in the data extract must be in the choices sheet.
-Otherwise ODK Collect will fail to load.
+Otherwise ODK Collect will fail to launch.
 The [OSM Fieldwork](https://github.com/hotosm/osm-fieldwork/wiki) project has a [utility program](https://github.com/hotosm/osm-fieldwork/blob/main/osm_fieldwork/filter_data.py)